 top of page

-About God's Own Guitars: From This To That
+God's Own Guitars: From This To That . . .
+And Back To This

 Welcome to God's Own Guitars!

-I'm Iain and I’ve been playing guitar for more than 45 years - some 32 of those years book-ended, with a sharp intake of breath, by the pictures above.
+I'm Iain, and I’ve been playing guitar for more than 45 years, over 35 of those years book-ended, with a sharp intake of breath, by the pictures above.

-Once hopeful of the big breakthrough, with 80s band President Reagan Is Clever.
-Guitar/synth pop with an indie twist - the type of thing that has come full circle today with bands like Editors and Blossoms.
+Set the clock to 1986, and meet could-have-beens President Reagan Is Clever.
+Guitar/synth pop with an indie twist - the type of thing that has come full circle today with bands like Editors, White Lies and Blossoms.
 We were pretty popular in Luxembourg, for reasons that weren't entirely clear.
 We never played there, those were pre-digital days, this was vinyl, and everything was managed by the indie distributor of the day, The Cartel - a name that has not quite the same meaning today.
 However it came about, we happily sold out of our debut EP, From This To That.
 And then, just as we were on the brink of global superstardom, we chose steady jobs over the rockstar lifestyle - or, more honestly, the rockstar lifestyle didn't choose us.
 So, we never made it quite far enough to take our place in today's "Where Are They Now?" rack.
-It's been covers bands ever since - check out Straight Outta Brompton at the bottom of this page for a teaser.
-That is, until 2023.
-After 37 years, President Reagan Is Clever were back in the studio, recording previously unreleased songs.
-Brace yourself, Taylor Swift, 2024 belongs to PRIC 😉.

 Anyway, back to reality.
 Over the years, like many guitarists, I bought more guitars than I sold, which at some point takes you from having some guitars to having a guitar collection.
 Each one has its story to tell, and each one, plugged in and played, takes you to a different place.
 So, God's Own Guitars is for me the latest chapter of that lifetime spent in awe of great guitarists and the great guitars they play.